tonyvanriet/clj-slack-client/README.md

 # clj-slack-client

-`clj-slack-client` is a Clojure library that facilitates use of the Slack Real Time Messaging and Web APIs.
+`clj-slack-client` is a Clojure client for the Slack Real Time Messaging and Web APIs.

+It's woefully incomplete.
+I've just been implementing the functionality I need to do real-time messaging in [`lunch-bot`](https://github.com/tonyvanriet/lunch-bot).

+The intention is to some day fill out the rest of the web API and also keep the `team-state` updated as real-time events come in.

+Leiningen dependency: `[clj-slack-client "0.1.1-SNAPSHOT"]`

 ## License